waku-org/js-waku/guides/store-retrieve-messages.md

 The Waku Store protocol is best-effort and does not guarantee data availability.
 Waku Relay should still be preferred when online;
-Waku Store can be used after resuming connectivity: when the dApp starts for example.
+Waku Store can be used after resuming connectivity:
+For example, when the dApp starts.

 In this guide, we'll review how you can use Waku Store to retrieve messages.